andrzejenne/oddin/README.md

 * antipattern ? use it only for prototyping, clean the code later.
 * annotations have to be parsed ? oh, come on, we are caching it, generator planned.

+## Purpouse
+Cleaner controller classes, less resource demanding.
+But it's up to you, where you use ODDIN.

 ## Known Issues
 * only default vendor dir supported now
 * no cache generator yet